fuzzylogicxx/fuzzylogic/posts/my-git-cheatsheet.md

 git commit -am "fix: typo in heading"
 ```

-Show all local branches
+Show all local branches:
 ``` bash
 git branch
 ```

-Show all local _and remote_ branches
+Show all local _and remote_ branches:
 ``` bash
 git branch -a
 ```